Michelle3334/coaching-warriors/README.md

 **3. <a href="http://pep8online.com/">PEP8</a> was used to test the Python code**

-All Python files were tested, with no errors found.
+All Python files were tested with PEP8, with no errors found.
+There were some pylint errors in gitpod regarding missing docstrings, these errors were fixed during development.

 [Back to Table of Contents](https://github.com/Michelle3334/coaching-warriors#table-of-contents)